croquet/microverse/staging/docs/Development.md

 Since a behavior typically requires an actor side and pawn side to work together, we package list of behaviors for the actor and pawn which are separate into a into an entity we call the "behavior module",

-From our demoWorld, let us look at the behaviors in the GridFloor module.
+From our tutorial1, let us look at the behaviors in the GridFloor module.

 ```
 // Grid Floor